spitz-the-great/pet-hotel-weekend-activity/checklist.md

 ## [ ] - Functionality
 1. [ ] - get value of input into db on submit button click
 2. [ ] - get list of owners name, number of pets and actions button to update on submit button
+3. [ ] - number of pets will require some sql magic and may need to update number of pets in table at the time the add new pet is done
-3. [ ] - get id of row on delete button click and remove from db
+4. [ ] - get id of row on delete button click and remove from db
-4. [ ] - update table with updated list on delete button click
+5. [ ] - update table with updated list on delete button click

 ### Stretch for the stuffs
  - upload/link to image when adding pet